Unveiling the Latent Space Geometry of Push-Forward Generative Models: Experiments

-To begin with, we leverage a labeled dataset and investigate if a simple linear model (\textit{e.g.}, multinomial logistic regression) can map latent space to label space.
-If each cell in the latent space is bounded by faces (and is thus linearly separable), the linear model is expected to be a good predictor of a generated sample's label.

-Let us consider a labeled dataset of samples with a fixed number of classes.
-Let $G_\theta$ be a pre-trained generator, and $C_\phi$ a pre-trained classifier considered as an oracle.
+We use a standard multi-class labeled dataset. $G_\theta$ is a pre-trained generator and $C_\phi$ is a pre-trained classifier considered as an oracle.
 Using $G_\theta$ and $C_\phi$, we construct a dataset of latent vectors $z \in \mathds{R}^d$ and their associated labels $y = C_\phi(G_\theta(z))$.
+On CIFAR-10/100, similarly to \citet{razavi2019generating}, only data points with a confidence threshold of 0.7 or higher are accepted.
 This dataset is later split into 100k training points and 10k test points.
-On CIFAR-10 and CIFAR-100 datasets, low-quality samples with the lowest confidence scores have also been removed from the dataset.

-The mapping from latent vectors $z$ to their labels $y$ is learned by a multinomial logistic regression.
-We report the test-set results in Table \ref{tab:convexity} under the column \textit{LogReg Accuracy}.
-This accuracy reaches 90\% on MNIST and 64\% on CIFAR-10.
-Interestingly, there is also a correlation between the linear separability of the latent space and the precision metric, which validates the optimality of the simplicial cluster partition.
-The higher the precision, the more the latent space seems to be linearly separable.
+We use multinomial logistic regression to learn the mapping from latent vectors $z$ to their labels $y$.
+We can see in Table \ref{tab:convexity}, that the \textit{LogReg Accuracy} reaches high levels: 90\% on MNIST and 70\% on CIFAR-10.
+For the Convex accuracy, we draw two random latent vectors $z_0$ and $z_1$ that belong to the same class, and check whether linear interpolations in the latent space also belong to the same class, that is $C_\phi(G_\theta(z_0)) = C_\phi(G_\theta(z_0)) = \lambda \times C_\phi(G_\theta(z_0)) + (1-\lambda) \times C_\phi(G_\theta(z_1))$ for $\lambda \in [0,1]$.
+Interestingly, we see in Table \ref{tab:convexity} a correlation between the Logreg and Convex accuracy and the precision metric: the more the latent space behaves like a simplicial cluster, the higher the precision.

-\paragraph{Are classes convex in the latent space of GANs?} In this experiment, we draw two random latent vectors $z_0$ and $z_1$ that belong to the same class.
-Then, we generate linear interpolations $z_\epsilon = \epsilon z_0 + (1-\epsilon) z_1$ and verify if these new samples belong to the same class as $z_0$ and $z_1$, \textit{i.e.} whether $C_\phi(G_\theta(z_\epsilon))$ equals to $C_\phi(G_\theta(z_0))$.
-We report the mean accuracy of this experiment in Table \ref{tab:convexity} under the column \textit{Convex Accuracy}.
-Again, the higher the precision, the 'more convex' each cell in the latent space seems to be.
 For a qualitative evaluation, we show this phenomenon in Figure \ref{fig:convexity} and stress that linear interpolations conserve the image class.

-\paragraph{What happens when the number of modes $m$ is strictly bigger than the dimension $d$.} When the number of modes $m$ exceeds the latent space dimension $d$, the problem becomes more complex and the Gaussian multi-bubble conjecture is no longer valid.
-In this generalized context, GANs could give hints on the geometry of the optimal partition.
-We show in Figure \ref{fig:synthetic_gans} examples when training a GANs from $\mathds{R}^2$ to $\mathds{R}^m$ with $m$ equidistant target points in $\mathds{R}^m$.
-This could give some insights on how to divide the Gaussian space into $m$ equitable areas with least Gaussian-weighted perimeter.